 17. A good eye mask.
 I went through periods of pregnancy insomnia, where every night at 2am on the dot I woke up and couldn’t get back to sleep for 2-3 hours.
 I finally invested in a good sleep mask, which significantly helped.
 This one is pricey but seriously worth every dollar.

 18. Maternity support belt.
 Weight gain and changes to our centre of gravity mean that pregnancy often causes back pain, which maternity support belts can help with.
 (Especially when we gain 10-20% of our pre-pregnancy weight!)

 When I found out I was out pregnant, I wanted to start exploring how I could make giving birth the most positive experience possible, and even look forward to it rather than dread it.
 Part of this meant choosing an unmedicated birth, which I’m committed to with the help of these two things:

-19. Hypnobirthing classes.
-This isn’t a physical ‘item’ but it’s definitely worth adding to the list.
+20. Hypnobirthing classes.
+This isn’t a physical item but it’s definitely worth adding to the list.
 Hypnobirthing sounds a bit woo-woo, but essentially it’s just reprogramming yourself to not be scared of birth and to see it as an empowering, connected experience that our bodies were designed to do.
 There are books on the subject but I think classes are better, which teach you calming breathing and visualisation techniques, how to use self-hypnosis to put yourself into a deep state of relaxation, positions and massage techniques to help the birth process, and how to have a positive mindset leading up to and during the experience.
-I started classes last week when I was 24 weeks.
-It’s 3 hours each Saturday morning for 4 weeks at a sweet community centre near my house, and I’m loving it so far.
+During my first pregnancy I did a 4-week course at my locla community centre and loved it.
+(Even husband tagged along and said it helped him!)